EinGyinMoe/Group3/use-cases/use-case-14.md

 ## MAIN SUCCESS SCENARIO

-1. Organization requests population information of top populated countries.
+1. Organization requests population information of top populated countries in a region.
-2. An organization user captures all population information of top populated country.
+2. An organization user captures all population information of top populated country in a region.
-3. An organization user extracts current population information of top populated country.
+3. An organization user extracts current population information of top populated country in a region.
 4. An organization user provides report to an organization.

 ## EXTENSIONS